The Eliminator: Who is already out of the playoff race?

 Trending: DOWN

-If a two-loss team ever does make the playoff -- and someday it'll happen -- look for it to be an Power 5 league champion with early-season losses to the likes of 2018 Clemson and Alabama.
+If a two-loss team ever does make the playoff -- and someday it'll happen -- look for it to be a Power 5 league champion with early-season losses to the likes of 2018 Clemson and Alabama.

 Buffalo Bulls, Cincinnati Bearcats, North Texas Mean Green, UCF Knights and USF Bulls